MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-placement-consistency.md

 To maximize hologram position consistency so that the position of a hologram in the world stays the same across users and devices, it’s very important to ensure that the virtual reference frame is consistently positioned and oriented exactly the same way.

-Microsoft research shows that different anchoring methods provide different results across users and devices.
+Microsoft research also shows that different anchoring methods provide different results across users and devices.

 > [!IMPORTANT]
 > In addition to the suggestions included in this article, make sure to review best practices for each type of anchor: